slurmulon/bach-editor/README.md

 # bach-editor
-> :musical_score: Web editor for the bach music notation
+> :musical_keyboard: Web editor and player for the bach music notation
 ---

-Minimalist web editor for the [`bach` music notation](https://github.com/slurmulon/bach) that allows you to learn and play with `bach`.
+Minimalist web editor for the [`bach` music notation](https://github.com/slurmulon/bach) that allows you to learn and play with `bach`!

+`bach` is a semantic music notation that makes it easy to define music or other rhythmic timelines with only text.

+Check out the [documentation and guide](https://slurmulon.github.io/bach) for a full introduction to `bach` with supplemental example code.

 ## Features